It’s your first week apart.

 Take a few moments to slow down, breathe, and simply enjoy each other’s presence.
 Relax over a nice glass of wine or go for a long, gentle walk.

 Last but not least, remember to have fun

 At the end of the day, remember that it’s all about how you reframe the experience.
 Being in a long-distance relationship can feel strange and uncertain at times.
 But it can also be an adventure peppered with fun and exciting surprises.
-Before you know it, the distance has disappeared and you feel closer than you’ve ever been before.
+Before you know it, the distance has disappeared and you feel closer than you’ve ever felt before.